 How Does Public Service Loan Forgiveness Work?

 Eligible loans are forgiven only after you have made 120 qualifying payments on an income-driven repayment plan.
-Only payments made on an income-driven plan count towards earning loan forgiveness, and you must have been required to make the payment.
-If you paid on your loan while it was deferred or in forbearance, the payment won’t count.
+Additionally, only payments made on an income-driven plan count towards earning loan forgiveness.
+You should also know that if you paid on your loan while it was deferred or in forbearance, the payment won’t count towards the 120 qualifying payments.
+(One notable exception is the suspension of student loan payments during the coronavirus.)

-And, payments must be made while working full-time for a qualifying employer.
+Finally, you must have made payments while working full-time for a qualifying employer.
 They must have been made no later than 15 days after your due date, and you must have made the full payment shown on your bill.

-Are You Eligible for PSLF student loan forgiveness for federal employees?
+Are You Eligible for PSLF as a federal employee?

 If you work for a federal, state, or local government and you work full-time, you should be eligible for PSLF – provided you have the right type of loans and are paying on them back on an income-driven repayment plan.